 Helping hospitalized patients cope with the complexities of today’s health care system.

-The BMG hospitalist team consists of full-time board-certified physicians, who have the training, expertise and experience to deliver timely, comprehensive care that helps patients and their families navigate the complex healthcare system and receive the best possible care during their hospital stay.
+The BMG hospitalist team consists of full-time board-certified physicians, and Advanced Practice Providers (APPs) who have the training, expertise and experience to deliver timely, comprehensive care that helps patients and their families navigate the complex healthcare system and receive the best possible care during their hospital stay.

 How BMG’s Hospitalist Service Works

-Once the patient is ready for discharge, all of the records from their inpatient stay are automatically transmitted to the referring doctor, followed by a personal communication with the physician(s) who will provide the ongoing outpatient care.
+Once the patient is ready for discharge, pertinent records from the inpatient stay are automatically transmitted to the referring doctor, followed by personal communication with the physician(s) who will provide the ongoing outpatient care.
 This ensures seamless, coordinated care during and after each patient’s hospital stay.

 Frequently Asked Questions